A Tradition of Innovation

 The Guild begins its second university partnership with Loyola College.

-2008 – National Children’s Guild Fund Established, Student Population Shifts
+2008 – The National Children’s Guild Fund Established

 The National Children’s Guild Fund (NCGF) is established to transform schools and other child-serving organizations nationwide to be more child-centered through its philosophy of Transformation Education.

-2009 – Restructuring, Expansion of Services, 2nd Book Published
+2009 – Restructuring, Expansion of Services, and Second Book Published

 A multi-corporate structure was created under the umbrella of The Children’s Guild Institute, known as TranZed Alliance, laying the groundwork for future expansion and organizational growth.
 In August 2009, The Children’s Guild celebrated the opening of its first public charter school, Monarch Academy Glen Burnie, with kindergarten- fifth grades.
 In addition, The Children’s Guild Family Help Center expanded services, serving students in schools in Anne Arundel and Baltimore counties.
 The Children’s Guild published its second book “The Upside Down Organization: Reinventing Group Care.”